XR-Access-Initiative/chirp-captions/README.md

 ## Getting Started

 Chirp can be easily integrated into any existing Unity project that uses Unity `2020.3` or later.
+For a step-by-step guide on how to add Chirp to an existing project, visit this article on Equal Entry: https://equalentry.com/accessibility-virtual-reality-captions-open-source/

 ### Install the Chirp package